leonzhang51/b2b-commerce/docs/state-management.md

 ## Migration from Legacy MCP Pattern

-The `src/mcp-todos.ts` file serves as a compatibility layer for legacy code.
+Todo state has migrated to Zustand.
 New features should use Zustand stores directly:

 ```typescript
 // ❌ Legacy pattern (still works but deprecated)